 - But what is your theory?
 What are you testing?
 You can't just go out, hand out a survey at random, and get a bunch of data.
 What is your theory?
 Go look on AISWorld, find the theory list.

-Posted by caheidelberger at 19:33 0 comments Links to this post
+Posted by caheidelberger at 19:33 0 comments

 Labels: research